isomerpages/seab-corp/pages/Important Dates for Candidates.md

 </details>
 </div>
 <p></p>
-<p>The actual dates of the results release can only be confirmed when all
+<p>^The actual dates of the results release can only be confirmed when all
 processes have been completed.
 Once the date has been confirmed, it would be announced through the media.</p>